-I often tell participants in our Microsoft Excel courses that consistent formatting is a simple but very effective way to make worksheets easier to understand.
+Consistent formatting is a simple and highly effective way to make your Excel worksheets easier to understand.

 When a spreadsheet has a financial focus, many people believe that key figures should be displayed with the accounting number format.

 Before we talk about how to apply the accounting number format in Microsoft Excel, let’s define what it is.